ArchiDog1998/RotationSolver/docs/RotationDev/rotation.md

 # Rotation Part

 We just started a simple 123 rotation.
 Obviously, it doesn't solve the complex combats.
 In this part, lets see how many methods can we override, and how to use them.
+That is the major work for the rotation developers.

 ## GCD